-Step 3Begin your training.
-Complete all assignments and come to class each day ready to learn and engage with your fellow students and your instructor.
+Step 3Begin your program.
+Complete all assigned homework and come to class each day ready to learn and engage with your cohort and your instructor.

 How we prepare you

-After graduation, career coaches and instructors continue to follow up with you and your fellow alumni, providing support with the job search and advice for continued success.
+After graduation, mentors and instructors continue to check in with alums, providing support with the job search and advice for continued success.

 Ongoing benefits of Generation

 A Trusted Network